+Address Sainsbury's, 31-41 Liverpool Road, N1 ORW

+Ownership RBC cees Trustees Limited; London Borough of Islington

+Approximate size of site 8,774m

+Current/previous use Supermarket, car parking and storage units for Chapel

+Market stallholders

-AUS6: Sainsbury's, 31-41 Liverpool Road Address Sainsbury's, 31-41 Liverpool Road, N1 0RW Ownership RBC cees Trustees Limited; London Borough of Islington Approximate size of site 8,774sqm Current/previous use Supermarket, car parking and storage units for Chapel Market stallholders How the site was identified and relevant planning history 2013 Site Allocation (AUS5) - allocation revised to reflect changing land use requirements of the area Allocation and justification Reproviding/improving retail uses alongside provision of a significant amount of business floorspace which could contribute to meeting strategic office needs.
+2013 Site Allocation (AUS5) - allocation revised to reflect changing land use requirements of the area.

+Reproviding/improving retail uses alongside provision of a significant amount of business floorspace which could contribute to meeting strategic office needs.
 The car park could be utilised for additional development of retail and business floorspace.

+- Angel Town Centre.

+- Primary Shopping Area.

-Site designations and constraints Angel Town Centre Primary Shopping Area Central Activities Zone (CAZ) Adjacent to the Chapel Market/Penton Street Conservation Area Partially within a protected viewing corridor Partially within Archaeological Priority Area: Islington Village (Tier 2) Site is located within a groundwater Source Protection Zone Opposite to Culpeper Community Garden SINC Development considerations Active ground floor frontages are encouraged along Tolpuddle Street and Liverpool Road.
-Development should maintain/increase permeability between White Conduit St and Tolpuddle Street.
-Development should reprovide the storage units for Chapel Market stallholders to enable continued effective operation of the market.
+- Central Activities Zone (CAZ).

+- Adjacent to the Chapel Market/Penton Street Conservation Area.

+- Partially within London View Management Framework viewing corridor 1A.2 (Alexandra Palace to St Paul's Cathedral). - Partially within Archaeological Priority Area: Islington Village (Tier 2). - Site is located within a groundwater Source Protection Zone. - Opposite Culpeper Community Garden SINC.

-• The Canal and River Trust should be consulted at an early stage of the development of any proposals for this site in order to avoid any adverse impact on their waterway and associated infrastructure.
-In particular, development on this site must demonstrate that it will avoid adverse impact of foundations on the zone of influence around the Islington Tunnel (that runs directly beneath the site).
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
-Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists. • Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
-Developers should engage with Thames Water at the earliest opportunity to determine the specific impact on infrastructure.
-The site is located in the Angel Cultural Quarter area.
-Estimated timescale 2026/27-2030/31
+- Active ground floor frontages are encouraged along Tolpuddle Street and Liverpool Road. - Development should maintain/increase permeability between White Conduit St and Tolpuddle Street. - Development should reprovide the storage units for Chapel Market stallholders to enable continued effective operation of the market. - The Canal and River Trust should be consulted at an early stage of the development of any proposals for this site in order to avoid any adverse impact on their waterway and associated infrastructure.
+In particular, development on this site must demonstrate that it will avoid adverse impact of foundations on the zone of influence around the Islington Tunnel (that runs directly beneath the site). - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
+Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists. - Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
+Developers should engage with Thames Water at the earliest opportunity to determine the specific impact on infrastructure. - The site is located in the Angel Cultural Quarter area.

-AUS7: 1-7 Torre ns Street WHITE LIDA S WHITE LIDA S NULLE ROADFENTON 30 0 The first fi Address 1-7 Torrens Street, EC1V 1NQ Ownership Tzedokoh Limited; London Underground Limited Approximate size of site 2,720sqm Current/previous use Industrial units, old Angel station, arts workshop and café How the site was 2013 Site Allocation (AUS6) - allocation revised to reflect changing identified and relevant planning history land use requirements of the area Allocation and justification Refurbishment of the site for town centre uses such as retail, offices, cultural and community uses.
+Address 1-7 Torrens Street, EC1V INQ

+Ownership Tzedokoh Limited; London Underground Limited

+Current/previous use Industrial units, old Angel station, arts workshop and café

+2013 Site Allocation (AUS6) - allocation revised to reflect changing land use requirements of the area.

+Refurbishment of the site for town centre uses such as retail, offices, cultural and community uses.
 The existing arts spaces should be retained.

-Site designations Angel Town Centre and constraints Central Activities Zone (CAZ) In a close proximity to the Duncan Terrace/Colebrooke Row, Angel and New River Conservation Areas Adjacent to Grade II listed buildings at 2-14 Duncan Terrace Archaeological Priority Area: Islington Village (Tier 2) Within a protected viewing corridor Site is located within a groundwater Source Protection Zone Development Comprehensive development and master planning of the area to considerations include AUS1, AUS7 and AUS16 is encouraged.
-Active ground floor frontages should be provided along Torrens Street.
-The site has some residual contamination from the previous use of 7 Terrors Street as a motel plating works, which would need to be 7 Torrens Street as a metal plating works, which would need to be remediated.
-The site falls within the Crossrail 2 safeguarding limits and was identified as an Area of Surface Interest (March 2015).
-Part of the site was also identified in the October 2015 consultation of
+- Angel Town Centre. - Central Activities Zone (CAZ). - In close proximity to the Duncan Terrace/Colebrooke Row, Angel and New River Conservation Areas. - Adjacent to Grade II listed buildings at 2-14 Duncan Terrace. - Archaeological Priority Area: Islington Village (Tier 2).

+- Within London View Management Framework viewing corridor 1A.2 (Alexandra Palace to St Paul's Cathedral). - Site is located within a groundwater Source Protection Zone.